albertov19/PolkaTools/README.md

 `verifyMessage` verifys a signed message by providing the signers public Address, the message and the signed message

 `createSR25519Acc` script to create a number of SR25519 with a given prefix, they are saved into a JSON file

+`sendSubstrateTx` script to send a simple tx using the Polkadot API, only works with SR25519 accounts (not Moonriver!).
+You need to provide the origin account mnemonic.
+Not safe for production!